wp-plugins/cleantalk-spam-protect/readme.txt

 * Formidable forms, Contact form 7, JetPack Contact form, Fast Secure Contact form, Ninja forms, Landing pages, Gravity forms and any themes/custom contact form.
 * WooCommerce review form.
 * WordPress Landing Pages.
-* Any WordPress form (with enabled anti-spam option 'Custom contact forms').
+* Any WordPress form (option 'Custom contact forms').

-= Cloud antispam for WordPress.
+= Cloud anti-spam for WordPress.
 CAPTCHA less, no spam comments, no spam registrations, no spam contact emails, no spam trackbacks =
 Spam is one of the most irritating factors.
-Spam become every year more and conventional anti spam can no longer handle all the spam bots.
+Spam become every year more and conventional anti-spam can no longer handle all the spam bots.
 CleanTalk prevents spam and automatically blocks it.
 You'll be surprised of effective protection against spam.

 = Anti spam plugin info =
-CleanTalk is an anti spam protection **4 in 1 for WordPress** that protects login, comments, contact and WooCommerce forms all at once.
-You don't need to install separate anti spam plugins for each form.
+CleanTalk is an anti-spam protection **4 in 1 for WordPress** that protects login, comments, contact and WooCommerce forms all at once.
+You don't need to install separate anti-spam plugins for each form.
 This allows your blog to work faster and save resources.
 After installation **you will forget about spam**, CleanTalk plugin will do all the work.
 You won't have to deal with spam, CleanTalk will do this for you automatically.

-CleanTalk is a transparent anti spam protection, we provide detailed statistics of all entering comments and logins.
+CleanTalk is a transparent anti-spam protection, we provide detailed statistics of all entering comments and logins.
 You can always be sure that **there are no errors**.
-We have developed a mobile app for you to see anti spam statistics wherever.
+We have developed a mobile app for you to see anti-spam statistics wherever.

 We have developed antispam for WordPress that would provide **maximum protection from spam bots** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
 Used to detect spam multistage test that allows us to block up to 100% of spam bots.

-The anti spam method offered by CleanTalk allows to switch from the methods that trouble the communication (CAPTCHA, question-answer etc.) to a more convenient one.
+The anti-spam method offered by CleanTalk allows to switch from the methods that trouble the communication (CAPTCHA, question-answer etc.) to a more convenient one.

-The CleanTalk is premium anti spam for WordPress, please look at the <a href="http://cleantalk.org/price">pricing</a>.
-We try to provide anti spam service at the highest level and we can not afford to offer a free version of our service, as this will immediately affect the quality of providing anti spam protection.
-Paying for a year of anti spam service, you save a lot more and get:
+The CleanTalk is premium anti-spam for WordPress, please look at the <a href="http://cleantalk.org/price">pricing</a>.
+We try to provide anti-spam service at the highest level and we can not afford to offer a free version of our service, as this will immediately affect the quality of providing anti-spam protection.
+Paying for a year of anti-spam service, you save a lot more and get:

  * Up to 100% protection against spam bots
  * Time and resources saving